Policies

 Hooray!
 How fun!
 We love to recognize birthdays at preschool.
 We will coordinate to celebrate your child’s birthday as close as possible to the actual day.
 Summer birthdays will have a designated day to celebrate in May.

-I can help with birthday party invitations only if every student is included.
+I can help pass out birthday party invitations only if every student is included.

 Snacks